majidmohsenifar/heli-tech/README.md

 - then authorize in swagger
 - then you can call the transaction routes like deposit, withdraw, and transactions-list

+## tests
+User-Service, Transaction-Service and Notification-Service has unit and integrations tests
+- unit tests are located in each package in service layer
+- integration tests are located in tests directory in each service

 ## locking mechanism
 as the deposits and withdraws can be called in parallel, the Transaction-Service uses a locking mechanism.